 So this little technique of just pausing and being conscious of what’s going on is not going to solve your problem overnight.
 But I do believe it is the most important first step in actually stopping this process and getting out of this cycle of feeling this urge to ask your partner more questions about their past.

-An analogy I really like, it’s a bit grizzly, so bear with me.
-But an analogy I really like is unfortunately when certain drug users are using certain drugs… they get itchy, they get these itches in their skin and they scratch and they scratch and they scratch and they scratch and they scratch.
+An analogy I really like is unfortunately when certain drug users are using certain drugs… they get itches in their skin and they scratch and scratch.

-And eventually they hit blood, they start bleeding and then they had bone.
-It can get really, really disgusting and very, very gross, but yet they still can’t stop itching.
+Eventually they hit blood, they start bleeding and then they had bone.
+It can get really disgusting and very gross, but yet they still can’t stop itching.
 Because it’s this itch that they feel like they need to scratch.